 "John!
 Your friend who stayed here last night, who works in the Boptist Church yonder," explained Desmond as he gave a coriaceous jowl a brisk scratch.

 Bradshaw ushered the confused half-wit on his way.
-He turned to Richards and shook his head.
+He turned to Timmins and shook his head.

 "Baptist Church!
 Really!"